NixOS/nixpkgs/pkgs/README.md

 Otherwise, you can add a `.patch` file to the `nixpkgs` repository.
 In the interest of keeping our maintenance burden to a minimum, only patches that are unique to `nixpkgs` should be added in this way.

 If a patch is available online but does not cleanly apply, it can be modified in some fixed ways by using additional optional arguments for `fetchpatch`.
-Check [](#fetchpatch) for details.
+Check [the `fetchpatch` reference](https://nixos.org/manual/nixpkgs/unstable/#fetchpatch) for details.

 ```nix
 patches = [ ./0001-changes.patch ];